 If you have too many tomatoes to handle, you don’t have to throw them away.
 The ones you don’t consume or eat can be canned and stored for future use.
-There are different ways of preserving fruits, vegetables and even meat.
+There are different ways of preserving fruits, vegetables, and even meat.
 Storing preserved food, especially the ones that last long, will assure that you’ll have something to eat even if it’s not harvest time yet.

 As mentioned, learning how to build and create things with your own hands is one of the most valuable homesteading skills you must have.
-It’s a great feeling to build your own home from the ground or even to renovate an old home and turn it into something you’d want to live for the rest of your self-sustaining life.
+It’s a great feeling to build your own home from the ground or even to renovate an old house and turn it into something you’d want to live for the rest of your self-sustaining life.

 Repair and Maintenance

-Homesteading skills such as this is beneficial in a number of ways.
+Homesteading skills such as this are beneficial in a number of ways.
 First and foremost, you don’t need to pay professionals to fix your stuff.
 Also, you avoid unscrupulous fellows who will cheat you as much as they could.
 You’ll also don’t have to worry if you’re car breaks down in the middle of nowhere.
 Your skill, along with an emergency kit tucked in your car, will help you get safely back home.